 No. Kea is and will remain open source.
-Fears that Kea is becoming a commercial product are simply not true.
+Rumors that Kea is becoming a commercial product are simply not true.
 Our first commercial add-on - the Kea Forensic Logging library - has been available since 1.1.
 We simply started adding more commercial add-ons to it.

 Kea has been in development since 2011.
-While we did enjoy one sponsorship grant, several custom development contracts and have recently signed a few support contracts, the vast majority of Kea development was internally funded by ISC.
-That means that for every single year since Kea inception, it was generating a loss for ISC.
+While we did enjoy one sponsorship grant and several custom development contracts and have recently signed a few support contracts, the vast majority of Kea development was internally funded by ISC.
+That means that for every single year since Kea’s inception, it was generating a loss for ISC.
 Sadly, ISC is not a wealthy company and this kind of funding is unsustainable in the long term.
-Therefore we started looking at ways to improve the financial standing of Kea.
+Therefore, we started looking at ways to improve the financial standing of Kea.
 One key point here is that the goal here is to break even, not make a profit from Kea.
 ISC is a non-profit entity and we can’t turn anything into a significant source of profit.

-We like to think that the products we deliver are commercial quality.
-Kea is a project that is run by a small team of skilled engineers (two engineers working full time with two others contributing occasionally).
-We also have one person doing independent validation (he develops tests, runs them and takes care of our server farm) and there’s some management and planning involved (we need to decide what are the goals of each milestone, which tickets go in, whether we’re on track or lagging behind, etc.).
+We like to think that the products we deliver are commercial-quality.
+Kea is a project that is run by a small team of skilled engineers (two engineers working full-time with two others contributing occasionally).
+We also have one person doing independent validation (he develops tests, runs them, and takes care of our server farm) and there’s some management and planning involved (we need to decide what are the goals of each milestone, which tickets go in, whether we’re on track or lagging behind, etc.).

 The code available as premium is 100% developed at ISC.
 It does and will not include any contributed code.
 If we accept a patch, it is offered to ISC under a license (typically it’s MPL2, the same as Kea, but on one occasion we received code under Apache license).
 Whatever the license is, ISC received the code under that license and we can’t and won’t republish it under a different license.